Kamil-Kochanczyk/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-Assignments for my Algorithms and Data Structures classes in a university.
+Programs created for Algorithms and Data Structures classes in a university.